Trump Faults Spy Bosses As Break Widens Between What They Advise And What He Does

 And even on Iran, which Trump made the subject of his criticism on Wednesday, the heads of the intelligence agencies generally concur about the security threats it poses in the Middle East.

-Ballistic missiles, support for insurgent and terror groups and other activities "underscore our concerns for a long-term trajectory of Iranian influence in the region and the risk of conflict escalation," Coats said on Tuesday.
+Ballistic missiles, support for insurgent and terror groups, and other activities "underscore our concerns for a long-term trajectory of Iranian influence in the region and the risk of conflict escalation," Coats said on Tuesday.

 Border breakdown